bnerDY/AllGiftedProject/README.md

 ####CEED project @ All Gifted LLC & University of Queesland
 ================

+Special Projects in Computer Systems and Software Engineering

 Network learning system using ASP.NET MVC5, ClearDB and Windows Azure.